Mai per sempre

 "Mai per sempre" is a song by Italian rapper Geolier.
-It was released on 20 November 2024 by Warner Music Italy as the only single from the reissue of the third studio album Dio lo sa – Atto II.
+It was released on 20 November 2024 by Warner Music Italy as the lead single from the reissue of his third studio album, Dio lo sa, subtitled Atto II.

+The song features co-writing contribution by Davide Petrella and Dario Faini and reached number 8 on the Italian singles chart.

 Description

 The song was written by the rapper himself with Dario Faini, aka Dardust, who also handled the production.
 Musically, it has a moderate tempo of 115 beats per minute and is in the key of C major.

 Promotion

 The song's release date was revealed on 18 November together with Amadeus during a live broadcast on the artist's Instagram profile, where the two drove through the city of Naples and also gave a preview of the song.